si-tacuisses/si-tacuisses.github.io/_posts/2015-05-11-Mathematica-Tutorial-1.md

 Out[3]  1.5
 ```

-The basic binary operators such as `+` , `-`, `*` and `/` are used just as you use them in any other context no brackets, braces or other programming syntax is involved[^defbinary].
+The basic binary operators such as `+` , `-`, `*` and `/` are used just as you use them in any other context, no brackets, braces or other programming syntax is involved.
-Howeve if you want to call a function which is not one of these you will need to call them using function syntax.
-By function syntax I mean to call for example \\(\ln(x)\\) which takes one argument using the mma function `Log[x]`.
+However if you want to call a function which is not one of these you will need to call them using function syntax.
+By function syntax I mean to call for example \\(\ln(x)\\) which takes one argument using the Mathematica function `Log[x]`.

 ```Mathematica
 In[1]   Log[1]
 Out[1]  0
 ```

 Some things to note here.
-Official mma functions start with a capital letter and are complete words in the CammelCase style, unlike MATLAB where functions are lower case and excessively shortened (e.g. num2str).
+Official Mathematica functions start with a capital letter and are complete words in the CammelCase style, unlike MATLAB where functions are lower case and excessively shortened.
 Furthermore unlike MATLAB, Python, R, C/C++ and many other languages the arguments passed to a function are enclosed in square brackets `[ ]`.
 Parenthesis `( )` are used exclusively for grouping and define the order of operations.

 ### Lists
 Vectors, as you might already know, are simply Lists and in Mathematica vectors are effectively called `List`.
 Conversly a matrix is a vector of vectors and as such matrices are implemented in Mathematica as lists of lists.
 And higher order structures, say an array with 3 dimensions is a list of lists of lists.
 I guess you get the point.